-After what feels like several years, I find myself outside, in the snow, building snowmen with my five year old (going on thirty).
-So much has happened since I left school last March, packed an armful of supplies and waves goodbye to peers.
+After what feels like several years, I find myself outside, in the snow, building snowmen with my five year old (who is going on thirty).
+So much has happened since I left school last March, packed an armful of supplies, and waved goodbye to peers.
 A new world has been birthed, in the meantime.

-Here, on the other side of that growth, and waist deep in all that is forthcoming, I feel less lonely, more full, less certain, but content with all I have been offered.
-I live in the forest now, daily visited by dear and blue jays.
+Here, on the other side of that growth, and waist deep in all that is forthcoming, I feel lonely, more full, less certain, but content with all I have been offered.
+I live in the forest now, daily visited by deer and blue jays.
 My social circle has been quartered, and the quartered again.
 My commute is a memory, and my coffee intake is.. similar.
-Joy is easy.
 I woke, early on New Years morning, as is my practice, as scribed a few words that I sent off to my dear friend and Haiku master (mistress?)
 Terry Ann Carter:

 New year knocks, old one leaves

 With a cold shoulder.
 Empty beds, empty chests